fmalmeida/pythonScripts/Readme.md

 fa-py -h
 ```

+## Old scripts

+All my python scripts as single scripts, that may or may not be included in the package are available in the `bkp` folder!

 ## License

 This repository has no warranty and is free to use, modify and share under GNU GENERAL PUBLIC LICENSE version 3.